stevedonovan/Microlight/readme.md

     > = m
     {one=1,three=3,two=2}

-So from a array we get a reverse lookup map.
+So from an array we get a reverse lookup map.
 This is also exactly what we want from a
 _set_: fast membership test and unique values.

 Sets don't particularly care about the actual value, as long as it evaluates as true or